 - Awareness of trespassing.
 For this rule, the trespasser must be aware that they are trespassing by using the property.
 This means that the trespasser has to know that they have no legal right to the property.

 - Good faith mistake.
-A few states include this rule.
+A few states include this rule and Alaska is one of them.
 It means that the trespasser must have made a mistake in occupying the property in the first place.
 They either don’t know that it belongs to someone else, or they have an incorrect deed and don’t know it.
 In other words, the squatter must be using the property “in good faith” and be unaware of the property’s current legal status.
-In Alaska, if the squatter is occupying the property based on a good faith mistake, they have must have lived on the property for 10 years rather than 7.
+In Alaska, if the squatter is occupying the property based on a good faith mistake, they have must have lived on the property for 10 years.

 Open & Notorious Possession